Documentation

 3. Creating a Store Theme project

-Now that your development environment is set up, you are ready to dive in and create your very first Store Framework storefront.
+Discover how to create your very first Store Framework storefront.

-This article provides a step-by-step guide on how to initiate a storefront project, also known as a Store Theme, for your online store.
-A Store Theme is a VTEX IO project that uses the store builder, and Store Framework blocks to create the storefront of a VTEX online store.
-The Store Theme is responsible for defining the visual and interactive elements of the store, such as the layout, colors, typography, icons, and animations.
+This guide explains how to start building a Store Theme, a VTEX IO project that uses the store builder and Store Framework blocks to create the storefront of a VTEX store.
+The Store Theme defines the store visual and interactive elements, including layout, colors, typography, icons, and animations.

 Before you begin

-Before downloading the Store Theme app, make sure your VTEX account has the Store Edition app installed, as recommended in this track's second step.
+Make sure your VTEX account has the Store Edition app installed, as recommended in this track's second step Configuring your account.
 Otherwise, you won't be able to successfully implement the VTEX Store Framework.

 Step 1 - Downloading the Store Theme app

-The VTEX IO CLI simplifies the process of starting a new VTEX IO project by proving a list of pre-defined app templates.
-In the following steps, we will kick-start a new Store Theme project.
+The VTEX IO CLI simplifies starting a new VTEX IO project by providing a list of pre-defined app templates.
+In the following steps, we'll kickstart a new Store Theme project.

-1. Using your terminal, navigate to an already existing local files directory where you want Store Theme to be copied to:
+1. Using your terminal, navigate to an existing local directory where you want to copy the Store Theme:

 _10